SkyTruth/skytruth-30x30/cms/README.md

 Feel free to check out the [Strapi GitHub repository](https://github.com/strapi/strapi).
 Your feedback and contributions are welcome!

+## Feature Flags

+The Feature Flag table is intended to be updated from the cms back office and is meant to be used in the front end and within the API.
+The `find` endpoint for this resource is set up to return records, mainly a catch-all `payload` json blob, if the record is not `archived` and the date is determined to be active.
+The payload field can contain any kind of data to help programmatically control resources.
+Use of feature flags is meant to be temporary: for testing, feature releases, etc and flags should be archived after they are no longer in use.

+A note on date validity.
+If a feature flag record has an `active_on` date that feature will be returned if the current date is after the `active_on` date.
+This can be tested by spoofing the current date with either a query param of `runAsOf` or a request header of `run-as-of`.
+The request header is given preference if both are set and the value of either should be a string date of the format: `2026-07-12T21:32:42.532Z`

 [backoffice]: #updating-models-via-the-backoffce
 [build]: #build
 [data]: ../data/README.md
+[feature-flag]: #feature-flags
 [infrastructure]: ../infrastructure/README.md
 [local_backoffice]: http://localhost:1337/admin/
 [start]: #start